robertnurnberg/cdblib/Readme.md

 A script that walks within the chessdb.cn tree, starting from FENs or lines in a PGN file.
 Based on the given parameters, the script selects a move in each node, walking towards the leafs.
 Once an unknown position is reached, it is queued for analysis and the walk terminates.

 positional arguments:
-  filename              PGN file if suffix is .pgn, o/w a text file with FENs
+  filename              PGN file if suffix is .pgn(.gz), o/w a file with FENs.

 options:
   -h, --help            show this help message and exit